 Impact HYD-6: Under this alternative, a portion of the transmission line would be installed underground and would cross Tule Creek and ephemeral streams.
 Under this alternative, Tule Creek and the unnamed ephemeral streams would not be avoided.
-Impacts associated with installing the transmission line underground across small unnamed creeks under this alternative are expected to be the same as described in Section D.12.3.3 for the proposed Tule Wind Project; impacts would be adverse, would be mitigated with implementation of Mitigation Measures BIO-1a through BIO-1d, BIO-1f, and BIO-2a through BIO-2c (see Section D.2 of this EIR/EIS); and under CEQA would be significant but mitigated to a level that is considered less than significant (Class II).
-Under this alternative, where the transmission line would be installed across larger water features, adverse impacts would occur but be mitigated with implementation of Mitigation Measures HYD-5 and HYD-6, which would ensure that where the project undergrounds the transmission line at water features, impacts to the water features and groundwater resources would be minimized to the greatest extent possible through avoidance of the water feature and with measures to reduce potential releases of soils and contaminants as part of the effort to avoid the water feature.
+Impacts associated with installing the transmission line underground across small unnamed creeks under this alternative are expected to be the same as described in Section D.12.3.3 for the proposed Tule Wind Project; impacts would be adverse but mitigated under NEPA., would be mitigated with implementation of Mitigation Measures BIO-1a through BIO-1d, BIO-1f, and BIO-2a through BIO-2c (see Section D.2 of this EIR/EIS) have been provided. ; and uUnder CEQA impacts would be significant but mitigated to a level that is considered less than significant (Class II).
+Under this alternative, where the transmission line would be installed across larger water features, adverse impacts would occur but will be mitigated with implementation of Mitigation Measures HYD-5 and HYD-6, which would ensure that where the project undergrounds the transmission line at water features, impacts to the water features and groundwater resources would be minimized to the greatest extent possible through avoidance of the water feature and with measures to reduce potential releases of soils and contaminants as part of the effort to avoid the water feature.
+Under NEPA, impacts would be adverse but mitigated.
 For this alternative, under CEQA, impacts would be significant and would be mitigated to a level that is considered less than significant (Class II).

 Under this alternative, the project would include fewer aboveground features.
 However, under this alternative, the project would add impervious surfaces that would alter the existing drainage patterns.
-Therefore, as described in Section D.12.3.3, the proposed Tule Wind Project would cause adverse impacts that would be mitigated with implementation of Mitigation Measures HYD-1 and HYD-6.
+Therefore, as described in Section D.12.3.3, the proposed Tule Wind Project would cause adverse but mitigated impacts under NEPA. that would be mitigated with implementation of Mitigation Measures HYD-1 and HYD-6 have been provided.
+Under NEPA, impacts would be adverse but mitigated.
 For this alternative, under CEQA, impacts would be significant and would be mitigated to a level that is considered less than significant (Class II).

 Under this alternative, the project would install a portion of the transmission line underground.
 While the potential for flooding in the project areas is low, flash flooding can occur in eastern San Diego County, especially in the mountainous areas.
 Also, dry washes and creeks in the project area could potentially become flooded during severe thunderstorms.
 During such flow events, the stream channel bed can become scoured to the point where objects buried beneath it could be exposed.
 The depth of scour is generally greater with larger-magnitude flood events.
 Exposure of the buried transmission line could result in adverse impacts due to damage to the line or to adjacent property as the exposed line exacerbates the potential for local scour.
 At places where the buried transmission line crosses below streambeds, the burial depth should be great enough to protect against scour.
-Mitigation Measure HYD-7 will mitigate adverse impacts by ensuring proper burial of the transmission line and thereby, under CEQA, reduce impacts to less than significant (Class II).
+Mitigation Measure HYD-7 has been provided will mitigate adverse impacts by to ensureing proper burial of the transmission line.
+Under NEPA, impacts would be adverse but mitigated. - and thereby, uUnder CEQA, with mitigation reduce impacts would be reduced to less than significant (Class II).